benpollarduk/NetAF/README.md

 Game state can be serialized allowing progress to be saved to file and restored later.

 ### Targets
-NetAF targets both the console and web, but custom targets can be also be added.
-The examples in this repo focus on the console, but a Blazor example targeting web is available at [https://github.com/benpollarduk/NetAF.Blazor](https://github.com/benpollarduk/NetAF.Blazor).
+NetAF natively targets both the console and web and other targets can be added as needed.
+Included in the repo are both Console and Blazor examples.

 ## Getting Started